bhanureddy212/backend-code-challenge/CodeChallenge.Api/README.md

 Question2 : What would you improve or change if you had more time?

-Answer : I’d add proper validation libraries, better error handling, and replace the in-memory repo with a real database and also include pagination , mapping layers
+Answer : I would add proper validation libraries, better error handling, and replace the in-memory repo with a real database and also include pagination , mapping layers

 Question3 : How did you approach the validation requirements and why?